geniot/indexed-tree-map/README.md

 Indeed.
 If we draw vertical lines through centers of each node we can see that lines reveal the sorted order of our tree elements.

-So to get index we need to sum up everything to the left of our node.
+**So to get the index of an element we need to sum up everything to the left of our node.**

 If you are not sure about this check out the test: